cfengine/documentation/guide/setting-up-a-workflow-and-toolchains-for-authoring-promises.markdown

 ---
 layout: default
-title: Writing Policy and Promises
+title: Setting Up a Workflow and Toolchains for Authoring Promises
 published: true
-sorting: 3
+sorting: 4
 ---

-## Setting Up a Workflow and Toolchain for Authoring Promises

 There are several ways to approach authoring promises and ensuring they are copied into and then deployed properly from the `masterfiles` directory: